- Draft -

 But by the time I joined this was fixed, and we could see each region’s sites and newsgroups.

-I would guess this was initially done like this because it mirrored the professional developer networks, which would have been region based and locked.
+I would guess this was initially done like this because it mirrored the professional developer networks, which would have been locked to their region.

 The PAL members were very active, posting a few messages each week, if not a few in a day!